-U.S. Cellular to begin requiring two-year contracts for all subsidized hardware later this monthAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular to begin requiring two-year contracts for all subsidized hardware later this monthAlex Wagner - Editorial Director of News and Content

 U.S. Cellular made a big change to its contract policy a few years ago with the launch of the Belief Project.
 The "One and Done" portion of the program allowed users to move to month-to-month service after completing their initial two-year commitment while still being able to upgrade to a new device at promotional pricing every 18 months.
 U.S. Cellular today revealed that it's planning another major upgrade policy change in the near future, but unlike the tweak that it made in 2010, this change isn't quite as exciting for commitment-phobes.

 U.S. Cellular has confirmed to Engadget that starting later this month, it will require all customers to sign a two-year contract in order to receive subsidized pricing on a new device.
 The carrier says that this change will help it to offer new products and improve its customer service.
 In addition to the return of contracted upgrades, U.S. Cellular plans to begin charging a $35 restocking fee when a customer returns a device within the 15-Day Excellence Guarantee window.
 U.S. Cellular's full statement is as follows: